Transience and multifractal analysis: Notation and statement of our main result

 \subsection{The class of maps}

-Given a compact interval $X \subset \R$, let $\{X_n\}_n\subset X$ be a countable collection closed subintervals such that their interiors are pairwise disjoint and let $T:\cup_nX_n\to X$ be a map.
+Given a compact interval $X \subset \R$, let $\{X_n\}_n\subset X$ be a countable collection of disjoint subintervals and let $T:\cup_nX_n\to X$ be a map which is differentiable on the interior of each set $X_n$.
 The \emph{repeller} of the map $T$ is defined by

 We say that the map $T$ is \emph{Markov} if there exists a countable Markov shift $(\Sigma, \sigma)$ and a continuous bijective map $\pi :\Sigma \to X^\infty$ such that $T \circ \pi = \pi \circ \sigma$.
 We will use the notation $[i_1,\ldots, i_n]:= \pi(C_{i_1 \dots i_n})$.
 Let $\mathcal{R}$ denote the set of potentials $\phi:\cup_nX_n\to \R$ such that $\phi\circ\pi$ is locally H\"older and let $\mathcal{R}_0$ denote the set of such potentials $\phi\in \mathcal{R}$ for which there exists $\eps>0$ such that $\phi\ge \eps$.